 |Twitter (15 Character Limit):||Facebook (50 Character Limit):||Instagram (30 Character Limit):|

 Your CU Anschutz social icon should be provided by CU Anschutz Printing Services.
 Schools/College/Departments/Programs/Centers are unable to use the University of Colorado "CU” by itself in any format on social media.
 The profile picture used should be consistent across all platforms as to be easily recognizable for your audience.
-Request your official social icon through Printing Services.
+Once your new account has been approved, request your official social icon through Printing Services.

 The About is an opportunity to give insight to your audience about what you’re all about.
 Write a clear and concise description of your brand.
 Fill out all of the About section and other profile sections completely including a link to your website.
 Please include your affiliation to the University of Colorado Anschutz Medical Campus in the About section.